-14.5.5 Row Display Options
+16.5.5 Row Display Options

-The Alarm Profiles window (from network view) or the Alarm Profile Editor (from node view) displays three check boxes at the bottom of the window:
+In the network or node view (single-shelf mode) or shelf view (multishelf mode), the Alarm Profiles window (Alarm Profile Editor for node view) displays three check boxes at the bottom of the window:

-- Only show service-affecting severities-If unchecked, the editor shows severities in the format <sev1>/<sev2> where <sev1> is a service-affecting severity and <sev2> is not service-affecting.
-If checked, the editor only shows <sev1> alarms. - Hide reference values-Highlights alarms with non-default severities by clearing alarm cells with default severities.
-This check-box is normally greyed out.
-It becomes active only when more than one profile is listed in the Alarm Profile Editor window.
-(The check box text changes to "Hide Values matching profile Default" in this case. - Hide identical rows-Hides rows of alarms that contain the same severity for each profile.
+- Only show service-affecting severities-If unchecked, the editor shows severities in the format sev1/sev2 where sev1 is a service-affecting severity and sev2 is not service-affecting.
+If checked, the editor only shows sev1 alarms. - Hide reference values-Highlights alarms with nondefault severities by clearing alarm cells with default severities. - Hide identical rows-Hides rows of alarms that contain the same severity for each profile.

-14.5.6 Applying Alarm Profiles
+16.5.6 Applying Alarm Profiles

-In CTC node view, the Alarm Behavior window displays alarm profiles for the node.
+In CTC node view (single-shelf mode) or shelf view (multishelf mode), the Alarm Behavior window displays alarm profiles for the node.
 In card view, the Alarm Behavior window displays the alarm profiles for the selected card.
 Alarm profiles form a hierarchy.
 A node-level alarm profile applies to all cards in the node except cards that have their own profiles.
 A card-level alarm profile applies to all ports on the card except ports that have their own profiles.

 At the node level, you can apply profile changes on a card-by-card basis or set a profile for the entire node.
 At the card-level view, you can apply profile changes on a port-by-port basis or set alarm profiles for all ports on that card.
-Figure 14-4 shows the DS1 card alarm profile.
+Figure 16-3 shows alarm profiles for an OPT-BST card.